European Music Trails

 - Musicians visit Leipzig schools

-- European Music Trail Night of Making Music in the Home (24 Nov 2018)
+- European Music Trail Night of Making Music at Home (24 Nov 2018)